bpn21/bpn21/README.md

 ## 📝 Working on..

-- 🔭 I’m currently working with Django, Vue, Nuxt, React, Next
+- 🔭 I’m currently working with Django, Vue, Nuxt

 ## 🛠 Things I work with